 This coming spring, all of the performing arts students at our middle school are taking a trip to Disneyland.
-While there will be plenty of chaperones busily keeping track of them, they will be on their own for part of the trip to ride attractions and eat meals.
+While there will be plenty of chaperones busily keeping track of them, they will be able choose which attractions to ride as well as where they want to eat.
 As the Disneyland App on your smart phone is one of the best ways to keep track of your plans during a trip, this article is about how to set up the App ahead of time and during their performing arts school trip to the Disneyland Resort.
 If you aren’t familiar with the Disneyland App, you can read my article about Four Reasons to Use the Disneyland App as well as Character’s Diva’s review of the App.

 SET-UP PRIOR TO THE TRIP